THLfi/koronavilkku-backend/exposure-notification/README.md

 * Inbound keys will be verified and validated on reception and then mixed with local keys in the database
   * Inbound operation will be made based on callback request when it arrives or once in a day after UTC midnight
   * Keys can be separated on the database level by origin field.
 Origin will not be sent to the mobile app.
-The mobile app sees all keys coming with region FI, which in this context refers to region of national server region, not the actual keys.
+The mobile app sees all keys coming with region FI, which in this context refers to region of national server, not the actual keys.
   * More information about verification can be found e.g from [EFGS documentation of certificate governance](https://ec.europa.eu/health/sites/health/files/ehealth/docs/mobileapps_interop_certificate_governance_en.pdf)

 ![efgs_outbound.png](../documentation/generated_images/efgs_outbound.png)